 - Continue checking numbers up to 9.

 After checking all the numbers, you will find that only 1, 3, and 9 divide 9 evenly.
-Therefore, the factors of 9 are 1, 3, and 9.
+Because of this, the factors of 9 are 1, 3, and 9.
 This method can be used to find the factors of any number, making it a fundamental skill in number theory.

 Prime Factorization of Nine